matterholt/matterPage/front/src/content/positions/applicationIntermediateDeveloper.md

 isCurrent: true
 id: 5
 ---
-Owner/ Maintainer of POpeye and back up on other RBI clients.
+Maintainer of a couple Vue.js code base, Added new features for the client Popeye and Krispy Kreame.
-Maintainer for VUE.js code base, with composition API.
-Update UI with creative and add desired features requested from clients.
-Fix any bugs or issues found in the application.
+Perform code review and mentor new developers to the project.
 Orchestrate with groups to ensure that the app can be released seamlessly.
+Built a couple internal apps for work enhancements and coded scripts to compile data for reports.

 ### Highlights

-- TOBD
+- Re-write on a client outdated code base, working through the full stack removing dead code.
+Syncing up current development track to avoid bugs.